 Black Bean & Mushroom Flautas with Mango Avocado Salsa

 After the holiday weekend celebrating the end of summer many of us are looking to get back to some lighter eating, especially after one too many beers and/or hotdogs.
 I’ve been a rather strict participant in meatless Monday for several years now though I sometimes will move my “Monday” to Tuesday if a holiday or special event fell on a Monday.
 This year though I didn’t miss my meatless day, as more and more of my days I’m eating meals without meat.
-Having moved out on my own a few years back I found meat to be expensive and a bit of a hassle to cook for just one, and found myself enjoying learning to cook more and more vegetarian meals.
+Having moved out on my own a few years back I found meat to be expensive and a bit of a hassle to cook for just one, and found myself enjoying learning to cook more and more vegetarian meals, so much so I may soon start to look for cooking classes near me that working with vegetarian only dishes.
 I was a happy almost vegetarian for about 2 years until my meat-and-potatoes kind of man moved half way across the country to live closer to me.
 It was quite an adjustment (and a lot of effort) to turn him on to meatless Monday, but since I do most of the cooking he didn’t have much choice.
 Initially I found myself making more of an effort to cook meat-based dinners to please his palette but really preferred my former eating habits.

 More than a year later, we’ve finally figured out a balance of what works for us when we eat dinners together, and since I still do most of the cooking, I find myself making vegetarian dinners most nights.
 We’re both really busy so it makes since that we would need something quick and easy to throw together for dinner, especially if we haven’t planned ahead.
 This recipe is just that, and something a bit lighter after a busy holiday weekend.
 Plus the crispy tortilla is what makes flautas so good!